sahassan012/Movie-Reviews-Analysis-Binary-Search-Tree/README.md

 # Movie Reviews Analysis Using Binary Search Trees
 ## About
-This program utilizes an implementation of the Binary Search Tree data data structure to allow retrieval/storeage of data efficiently.
+This program utilizes an implementation of the Binary Search Tree data structure to allow retrieval/storeage of data efficiently.
 All search and insert algorithms are O(log N).

 ## How it works